chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 date:   2015-05-26 14:30:00
 private: true
 ---
 In the [last post](/pathfinding.html) I talked about pathfinding.
-In this post I would like to talk about how I integrated pathfinding and other systems into the rest of the game.
+In this post I want to talk about how I integrated pathfinding and other systems into the rest of the game.

 I have always found it difficult to integrate game systems such as rendering, physics, AI, networking, etc. It is fairly easy to make things work.
 However, it can be very tricky to make systems work together in a way that is elegant, decoupled, and flexible.
 I think I have more than 25 scrapped designs/architectures implemented in various languages lying around.
 However, over the last couple of months I have finally managed to come up with a solution I like.
 It feels great.